The phonics screening check: Are your Year 1 pupils ready?

 As you get closer to the check itself, you’ll undoubtedly want to use resources that follow the same structure as the check itself.
 This is brilliant for the children as they’ll be familiar with how the test is presented, but it’s also great for you as you’ll be able to see where individuals struggle and what with.

 Busy Things has its own Phonics screener, which you can find in our Resource maker.
-Simply go to the English and phonics section of the Resource maker, click on Assessment materials and you’ll see the Phonics screener.
+Simply go to the English and phonics section of the Resource maker, click on Assessment materials and you’ll see it there.

 Phonics screener on Busy Things